alierenbeyy/-List-Restaurants/README.md

 # -List-Restaurants
-Listing restaurants by user ratings and comments near area ,locating restaurants by map.
+Listing restaurants by user ratings and comments near area ,locating restaurants by map with kotlin.